 What is Xanax?

-When individuals take Xanax with a legitimate prescription and under appropriate medical supervision, there are some positive benefits to this drug.
-However, those individuals who abuse Xanax are likely to suffer from a number of negative effects.
-These can include health problems, cognitive concerns and major interferences to relationships, finances, and career.
+When individuals take Xanax with a legitimate prescription and under appropriate medical supervision, there can be positive benefits.
+However, those individuals who abuse Xanax are likely to suffer from several negative effects.
+These can include health problems, cognitive concerns and major interferences in relationships, finances, and career.

 Physical issues resulting from Xanax abuse can be dangerous.
-Just some of the common side effects that individuals with addictions suffer can include the following:
+Just some of the common side effects that individuals suffer from are:

 - Slurred speech

 In addition to the physical effects of regular Xanax use, addiction can cause other serious problems.
 Xanax addiction frequently causes users to make procuring and taking the drug a priority.
 The addiction will come before work, before family, and before friends.
 This causes all areas of life to suffer, and it can lead to broken relationships and career failure.

 It is also important to address the financial side of prescription drug addiction.
 Over time, physicians may not want to prescribe Xanax to patients, particularly those who require increased doses to accommodate their new tolerance to the drug.
 This might mean paying cash when visiting clinics or purchasing expensive Xanax pills illegally through drug dealers.

 There are many physical and physiological effects when taking Xanax.
 It negatively impacts not just your body, but your mind as well.
 These effects can creep up on you.
 You may not even realize you have a dependency.